Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.2.md

   }
   ```

-  Using the above json file run a dry-run with FAS:
+  Using the above JSON file run a dry-run with FAS:

   ```bash
   ncn-w001# cray fas actions create ccBMCupdate.json